unbody-io/Gray/README.md

 ```

 ## Open Source Community
-Nextlog invites developers and content creators to enhance global reading experiences through our platform.
+Gray invites developers and content creators to enhance global reading experiences through our platform.
 Join us to contribute to a more intuitive and engaging digital reading environment.

 ## License